How to apply for a Green Card

 A green card (lawful permanent residence) lets you live and work in the U.S. permanently and is the main step toward citizenship.
-There isn't one application — there are several paths, and the right one depends on whether you have a qualifying family member, a U.S. employer, refugee or asylee status, or another basis.
-Here's how the most common routes work.
+There's no single application.
+The path depends on your basis: a qualifying family member, a U.S. employer, refugee or asylee status, or another route.
+Here's how the most common ones work.

-U.S. citizens can sponsor spouses, parents, children, and siblings; lawful permanent residents can sponsor spouses and unmarried children.
-Immediate relatives of citizens (spouse, parent, unmarried child under 21) face no annual cap; other categories have backlogs of years to decades depending on the country of birth.
+U.S. citizens can sponsor spouses, parents, children, and siblings.
+Permanent residents can sponsor spouses and unmarried children.
+Immediate relatives of citizens (spouse, parent, unmarried child under 21) face no annual cap.
+Other categories have backlogs that run years to decades, depending on country of birth.

-Most employment paths require a U.S. employer to sponsor you and complete a labor certification (PERM) showing no qualified U.S. worker is available.
-Higher categories — extraordinary ability (EB-1), national interest waiver (EB-2 NIW), and investors (EB-5) — let you skip parts of that process.
+Most employment paths need a U.S. employer to sponsor you and complete a labor certification (PERM) proving no qualified U.S. worker is available.
+Higher categories skip parts of that process: extraordinary ability (EB-1), national interest waiver (EB-2 NIW), and investors (EB-5).

 3. Asylum, refugee, and humanitarian routes

-If you were granted asylum or admitted as a refugee, you can apply to adjust to permanent residence after one year.
-Other humanitarian paths — VAWA, U visa, T visa, Special Immigrant Juvenile status — also lead to a green card without a family or employer sponsor.
+Granted asylum or admitted as a refugee?
+You can apply to adjust to permanent residence after one year.
+Other humanitarian paths also lead to a green card without a family or employer sponsor: VAWA, U visa, T visa, and Special Immigrant Juvenile status.

 4. Adjustment of status vs. consular processing

-If you're already in the U.S. legally, you generally apply to adjust status from inside the country with USCIS (Form I-485).
-If you're abroad, you'll go through consular processing at a U.S. embassy.
+Already in the U.S. legally?
+You generally adjust status from inside the country with USCIS (Form I-485).
+Abroad?
+You go through consular processing at a U.S. embassy.
 The forms, fees, and interview structure differ.

 5. Mistakes are expensive — and sometimes permanent

-Filing in the wrong category, missing a deadline, working without authorization, or leaving the country at the wrong moment can trigger bars on re-entry that last 3 or 10 years — or permanently.
+Filing in the wrong category, missing a deadline, working without authorization, or leaving the country at the wrong moment can trigger re-entry bars lasting 3 years, 10 years, or permanently.
 Talking to an immigration lawyer before you file is almost always worth it.

 NotALawyer.com provides general legal information, not legal advice.